0xdeafc0de/domain_category_db/README.md

 # Domain Category DB
 A lightweight and extensible domain categorization lookup DB in Go.
+It supports optional use of radix trees and hash-based indexing for high-performance lookups.
-It fetches public blocklists from remote URLs, categorizes domains, and serves lookup requests via a REST API.
-Supports optional use of radix trees and hash-based indexing for high-performance lookups.
+The example application (main.go), fetches public blocklists from remote URLs, categorizes domains, and serves lookup requests via a REST API.

 ## Features
 - Loads domain blocklists from remote URLs or cached local files.